-Functions and anatomy of the popliteus muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the popliteus muscle shown with 3D model animation.

 Hi everyone!
 This is Joao from Kenhub, and in this tutorial, we will look at the functions of the popliteus muscle.
 You can see this muscle now isolated on the screen.
 Before we describe the actions, let’s first look at the popliteus in more detail.

 This thin triangular-shaped muscle is located at the posterior aspect of the knee joint.
 Specifically, it is located deep within the popliteal fossa and helps form the floor of this space.
 We should recall that the popliteal fossa is the shallow diamond-shaped depression located at the posterior aspect of the knee.

 Now looking at the popliteus muscle requires retraction of the muscles that form the boundaries of the popliteal fossa.
 This include then the biceps femoris, semitendinosus, and the medial and lateral heads of the gastrocnemius.
 We will also remove the plantaris muscle to allow full visualization of the popliteus muscle.